paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-050-federal-ocean-acidification-research-and-monitoring.md

     (i) *Rule of construction* — Nothing in subparagraph (A) may be construed as affecting any requirement to consult with Indian Tribes under Executive Order 13175 ([25 U.S.C.
 5301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) note; relating to consultation and coordination with Tribal governments) or any other applicable law or policy.

-(10) **Federal Advisory Committee Act** — Section 14 of the Federal Advisory Committee Act shall not apply to the Advisory Board for 10 years from August 9, 2022.
+(10) **Federal Advisory Committee Act** — Section 14 of the Federal Advisory Committee Act shall not apply to the Advisory Board for 10 years from August 9, 2022.22 See References in Text note below.

 **(d) Prize competitions**